denesdavid/Solvedoku/README.md

 **_So, if you are the one, please contact me!_**

 ## The used icon sources are the following:

+The gear and the help icon is made by me with Inkscape.

 ### Main icon
 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>